cabal95/sal-plugins/timemachine/README.md

 * Backed up < 7 days ago
 * Backed up between 7 and 28 days ago
 * Backed up > 28 days ago

+## Requirements

+The client script requires Facter to be installed on the clients.
+If you don't already have it installed, get it installed.
+Provides a lot of nice information.